West Africa is a region in a rapid transition in terms of climate, demography and land use.

 Sites and measured variables

-The observation strategy is based on a nesting of scales.
+Observation are carried out at different spatial scales.
 The observation of hydrologic processes is reinforced on “supersites” (~ 100 km²) and the monitoring of vegetation dynamic and associated water flux is done on “local intensive sites” (~ 1 ha²) which represent the main vegetation cover of the site considered.

 Partners and further information